jonathanharper3/read/list.md

 4. Raise High the Roof Beam, Carpenters and Seymour An Introduction - J.D.
 Salinger - Dec 2024
 5. Fear and Loathing in La Liga: Barcelona, Real Madrid, and The World's Greatest Sports Rivalry - Sid Lowe - Feb 2025
 6. Franny and Zooey - J.D.
 Salinger - Mar 2025
+7. Harry Potter and the Sorcerer's Stone - J.K.
+Rowling - Apr 2025